2015 6 Hours of Nürburgring: Race

 Weather conditions at the start were dry and sunny.
 The air temperature was between 28 and 30.2 C and the track temperature ranged from 27 to 39 C. 62,000 people attended the race weekend.
 The race started at 13:00 Central European Summer Time (UTC+02:00).
 On the second formation lap, the No. 13 Rebellion R-One of Alexandre Imperatori was forced to enter the pit lane for an engine problem which necessitated repairs by team mechanics.
 Jani maintained his pole position advantage heading into the first corner with teammate Bernhard following in second.
 Shaytar made a poor getaway and fell to third in LMGTE Am behind the two Porsches of Bamber and Patrick Long.
 Upfront, Jani opened up his advantage to three seconds by the start of the third lap, while Frédéric Makowiecki moved in front of Sørensen for third in LMGTE Pro.
 Stanaway made slight contact with teammate Mücke while passing him for sixth and the latter then fell behind Long.
 Makowiecki was later adjudged by the stewards to have jumped the start and they handed him a drive-through penalty after eight minutes, promoting his teammate Michael Christensen into third in class.
-The first change of position in LMP2 came fifteen minutes in when Derani overtook Panciatici around the outside for third.
+The first change of position in LMP2 came 15 minutes in when Derani overtook Panciatici on the outside for third.

 Marcel Fässler (pictured in 2013) duelled with the No..17 Porsche in the opening hours of the race.

 Bruni slowed with an electrical fault and then stopped on track at the Dunlop hairpin which led to the activation of the full course yellow procedure and his teammate Calado took over the lead of LMGTE Pro.
 Racing resumed five minutes later after Bruni's car was extracted from the circuit by a recovery truck but he managed to restart.
 Both Audis of Duval and Fässler sought to close up to Jani but their challenge was halted when they negotiated their way through slower traffic.
 Calado had a problem with his vehicle, allowing Christensen to the front of LMGTE Pro and Stanaway moved into second.
 After a few laps, Duval and Fässler drew close to Bernhard, while Kane moved past Oliver Webb for fifth in LMP2 and began putting pressure on Panciatici for fourth in class.
 Makowiecki started to regain positions by overtaking Mücke for fifth in LMGTE Pro and Emmanuel Collard lost third to Pedro Lamy.
 Collard then fell to fourth when Paolo Ruberti moved in front of him.
 The first round of pit stops for driver changes began after 44 minutes when Bernhard and Fässler drove into the pit lane as both had slow punctures.
 At the start of the 23rd lap in LMGTE Am, Lamy gained another place when he overtook Shaytar around the outside at the first corner for second after minor contact between the two cars.